-- Participants must be Washington State residents. - Zines must be created in 2023 or 2024 and be at least 8 pages long. - Submissions will be reaconference Bulletin lease only non-offensive content in your zine. - Make at least 7 copies of your zine.
-Submit 5 and keep the others for
+- Participants must be Washington State residents. - Zines must be created in 2023 or 2024 and be at least 8 pages long. - Submissions will be read by people of all ages; please only non-offensive content in your zine. - Make at least 7 copies of your zine.
+Submit 5 and keep the others for yourself.
+Sharing and trading is a traditional aspect of zine culture!
+Entries will not be returned and may be added to a library's collection or used in promotional materials.